TalosSources/carte_interactive_UP/notes/roadmap.md

 # Features
-* only places visible on the map appear on cards! question: should search bar search only visible places or all? should it then dezoom automatically to make them all visible? possible solution: the map is always linked to the visible cards, and vice-versa. changing one must affect the other.
-* map on the place.html page
 * center on lausanne (or cool trick: position the map as to bound neatly all existing places)
 * detail: also search through long descriptions.
 * opening hours? website, perhaps adress (or descriptive place name, like a neighborhood or street or smtg)? or other contact info, see smartakartan (they also have phone number). perhaps we should ditch lat/long and replace them with addresses, and use some API to fetch the leaflet pos? or maybe leaflet does it?